ARM-software/armnn/BuildGuideAndroidNDK.md

 cd ComputeLibrary
 git checkout <tag_name>
 ```
-Arm NN and Arm Compute Library are developed closely together.
-If you would like to use the Arm NN 21.11 release you will need the 21.11 release of ACL too.
 For example, if you want to checkout the 21.11 release tag:
 ```bash
 git checkout v21.11
 ```

+Arm NN and Arm Compute Library are developed closely together.
+If you would like to use a particular release of Arm NN you will need the same release tag of ACL too.

 Arm NN provides a script that downloads the version of Arm Compute Library that Arm NN was tested with:
 ```bash
 git checkout $(../armnn/scripts/get_compute_library.sh -p)
 ```
 * the Arm Compute Library:
   (Requires SCons if not previously installed: `sudo apt install scons`)
 ```bash
 scons arch=arm64-v8a neon=1 opencl=1 embed_kernels=1 extra_cxx_flags="-fPIC" \